kaikaic1998/Unified_Action_Recognition_System/README.md

 The goal is to enable users to easily customize the system to suit their applications.

 This system can be fine-tuned to recognize as many actions as needed, by just providing a few videos for each action.
-The resulting fine-tuned model is capable of real-time action recognition with a webcam.
+The resulting fine-tuned model is capable of identifying any custom action, as well as real-time action recognition with webcam.

 ## Demo
 <p align="left">